 Can we expect him – or Ziggy and Evelyn – to solve all our problems related to these subjects?
 Of course not, but that wasn’t Eisenberg’s goal.
 In the end, When You Finish Saving the World leaves us with this one thought: no one has all the answers, and we’re all figuring our lives out on the fly, so instead of wasting time trying to be something you’re not or shoulder the world’s strife out of some selfish need to feel “significant,” focus on what matters most – your friends and family in the here and now, for as long as you have them.

-When You Finish Saving the World premiered at the Sundance Film Festival in January 2022, and will be released in US theaters by A24 on January 20, 2023.
+When You Finish Saving the World premiered at the Sundance Film Festival in January 2022, and was released in US theaters by A24 on January 20, 2023.